catid/ZdepthLossy/README.md

 ## Benchmarks

-For streaming depth compression, I believe this is currently the best open-source option available online.

-It runs in ~4 milliseconds and produces compressed lossless depth video at 2.5 Mbps.
+It runs in ~4 milliseconds and produces compressed lossy depth video at 2.5 Mbps with reasonable quality.

 Detailed benchmarks and test vectors available at the end of the document.